 If you are interested in working with me as a research student or postdoc, please feel free to get in touch.
 It would be helpful if you could describe your experience and the area you would like to work in.
 Some fully funded PhD places are available each year (usually for students with a well-above-borderline first class degree).
-Alternatively, the School of Mathematics also runs a one-year taught-plus-dissertation MSc programme in Pure Mathematics and Mathematical Logic, which you makes an excellent precursor to doctoral study; if you would like to work in one of my research areas, I would be happy to consider supervising your final dissertation.
+Alternatively, the Department of Mathematics runs a one-year taught-plus-dissertation MSc programme in Pure Mathematics and Mathematical Logic, which makes an excellent precursor to doctoral study; if you would like to work in one of my research areas, I would be happy to consider supervising your final dissertation.
 For full details of the School's postgraduate programmes, look here for taught masters and here for research programmes.